-The five-year grant, entitled “Avante Zambézia” (Portuguese for “Move Forward Zambézia”) was awarded by the Centers for Disease Control and Prevention (CDC).
+The five-year grant, entitled “Avante Zambézia” (“Move Forward Zambézia” in the local language) was awarded by the Centers for Disease Control and Prevention (CDC), funded by the President’s Emergency Plan for AIDS Relief (PEPFAR).

 The goal is to provide targeted technical assistance to expand HIV care, treatment and prevention services to more people, while helping the Mozambican Ministry of Health implement high-quality, accessible and sustainable HIV services within a strengthened health system.